Tourbillon Castle: Conservation

 In the second half of the 19th century, the people and authorities of the Valais began to worry about the conservation of the Tourbillon Castle.
 With financial assistance from the State, restoration projects were launched; the idea of restoring Tourbillon to its medieval appearance was soon abandoned as it was considered too costly.
 The castle walls were consolidated, the tower to the south of the enclosure was rebuilt and the wall in the north-west corner was partially destroyed and then rebuilt identically.
 The work was completed in 1887, and Tourbillon became a favourite destination for tourists and the people of Sion.

 The castle underwent several small arrangements over time: a small lodge was built in 1893 in the dovecote tower; in 1917 the watertightness of the chapel roof was reassured; in the 1930s, the north-east corner of the keep was rebuilt to support its eastern face.
 Tourbillon Castle was recognised as a historical monument by the canton of Valais at the beginning of the 20th century.
 In the 1960s, the condition of some of the masonry made tourist visits risky.
 In 1963, a Pro Tourbillon association was created and, two years later, the Swiss League for National Heritage organised the sale of a gold shield which enabled consolidation work to begin.
 In 1970, Tourbillon was recognised as a monument of national importance.
 The last major consolidation work took place between 1993 and 1999.
 In 1999, the Bishopric of Sion ceded the site to the Tourbillon Castle Foundation, and 400,000 francs were set aside by the Canton of Valais, the municipality of Sion and its bourgeoisie to maintain the castle.
 Since 2009, the chapel has been undergoing restoration.

 The castle is open to the public with free admission from 15 March to 16 November.
 An on-site guide is available to visit the chapel as well as for a guided tour of the castle ruins.
 The castle is a Swiss heritage site of national significance.

+In 2023, a 3D model of the castle was created by the Valais-Wallis Time Machine association.
+At a cost of 20,000 Swiss francs, this model enabled to visualise Tourbillon before the fire of 1788.
+The project is based on period sources as well as laser scanning and aerial and terrestrial photogrammetry.
+The model is available for free online, and has also been used to create a scale model.